 It helps to have source material as beloved as Emma, considered by many to be Austen's masterpiece.

-"Emma is fascinating because it's about a woman who isn't likable," said Marilyn Francus, an English professor at West Virginia University, and the recent recipient of the Jane Austen Society of North America International Visitor Fellowship.
+"Emma is fascinating because it's about a woman who isn't likeable," said Marilyn Francus, an English professor at West Virginia University, and the recent recipient of the Jane Austen Society of North America International Visitor Fellowship.

 "Emma is bossy and she likes to control her world, and she can be demanding," Francus told VICE.
 "And yes, Cher is adorable from the beginning, and because we get voiceover, we as viewers are aligned with her from the start.
 But to see a character like that develop is masterful."

 If there is connective tissue that binds Austen's work with Heckerling's script, it's the inventive use of language, precise and exaggerated at once, flowing from the mouths of sharp-witted women.
 Cher doesn't just get denied, she gets "brutally rebuffed"; when Dion's boyfriend gets called out for repeatedly calling her "woman," he delivers what amounts to a soliloquy on the legitimisation of street slang.
 Tai's response – "Shit, you guys talk like grownups" – both nails it and misses the point.

 "Both Austen and Heckerling love their female characters for their messiness, and both are really good at exploring female relationships, especially through language," Francus explained.
 "The use of language in Clueless is so smart and so unique.
 It introduced a level of idiom that has withstood the test of time, which you wouldn't necessarily expect."